 Marilyn was “church shopping” after her congregation of 27 years decided to close its doors.
 Raised in the Mennonite church, she was led to attend a prayer meeting in 2007 with Atlanta area Mennonites following the horrific bus crash of the Bluffton University baseball team.

 She began worshipping with AMF in 2008 and joined soon after, serving in various leadership capacities since then.
-She currently is an elder, a member of the worship committee, moderator of the monthly congregational meeting and worship leader once a month.
+She currently is an elder, a member of the worship committee, and leads worship once a month.